oott123/listingway/README.md

 ## Usage

-Download the bundle from release and upload to your server.
+Download the bundle from [releases](https://github.com/oott123/listingway/releases/latest) and upload to your server.
 Adds configuration below:

 ```caddy
 file_server {